ToAM90/Tracker/README.md

 A user should also be able to run a report to see the progress of a person over time.

-The application should write to a single .csv file (e.g. WeightTracker.csv).
+The application should write to a single .txt file (e.g. WeightTracker.txt).

 Prompt the user if they wish to log a wigh in, or run a report.